mathspp/mathspp/pages/02.blog/04.pydonts/idiomatic-sequence-slicing/item.en.md

 >>> # etc...
 ```

-However, we will be using string examples for most of the article,
+However, we will be using string examples for most of the Pydon't,
 just for the sake of consistency.